mlbonatelli/Bacterial-DNA-Assembly/Pipeline.md

 ## Running `pilon` on _arrow_ corrected data

-First, I will need to align my Preprocessed Illumina reads against my corrected-contig.

-First, we will need to create an index file to the _.fasta_ document.
+First, you will need to align my Preprocessed Illumina reads against my corrected-contig.
+To that, you will need to create an index file to the _.fasta_ document.

 `bwa index canu_assemble-arrowcorr.fasta`